antarctica/sda-siis/README.md

 This section applies if *someone else* has [Updated The Product Data Directory](#updating-the-product-data-directory) and you have a local copy of the project data directory (i.e. in a development environment).

-It is import to pull outstanding changes down to avoid conflicts between files and other unintended side effects of an out of sync directory.
+It is important to pull outstanding changes down to avoid conflicts between files and other unintended side effects of an out of sync directory.

 The AWS S3 client can be used to first preview and then perform updates to a local `./data/` directory, from the remote, authoritative, S3 bucket.